 DDes 2024

-Katherine Fresina has been selected as a recipient of the prestigious College of Art & Design 2024 Dean’s Medal for her outstanding dedication and academic excellence as an 窪蹋勛圖厙 student.
+Katherine Fresina has been selected as a recipient of the prestigious College of Art & Design 2024 Dean’s Medal for her outstanding dedication and academic excellence as an ºÚÁϳԹÏÍø student.
 Fresina is only the third Doctor of Design student ever nominated for the award.

-Fresinas studies at 窪蹋勛圖厙 on the historical significance of objects have made a significant impact on the experience of visitors to the 窪蹋勛圖厙 Rural Life Museum.
-As reflected in her doctoral dissertation Preserving the Embodied Meaning of Objects, Fresina possesses a unique interest in understanding the meaning that historical objects held to their original owners.
-This interest directly translates into the presentation of artifacts in the 窪蹋勛圖厙 Rural Life Museums collection.
+Fresina’s studies at ºÚÁϳԹÏÍø on the historical significance of objects have made a significant impact on the experience of visitors to the ºÚÁϳԹÏÍø Rural Life Museum.
+As reflected in her doctoral dissertation “Preserving the Embodied Meaning of Objects,†Fresina possesses a unique interest in understanding the meaning that historical objects held to their original owners.
+This interest directly translates into the presentation of artifacts in the ºÚÁϳԹÏÍø Rural Life Museum’s collection.

-Her research gave her valuable insights into the relationship between material culture and people who created and used the objects,” said Museum Director Bill Star.
-“The museum and its visitors benefit from a more nuanced and contextualized interpretation within the museum.
+“Her research gave her valuable insights into the relationship between material culture and people who created and used the objects,” said Museum Director Bill Star.
+“The museum and its visitors benefit from a more nuanced and contextualized interpretation within the museum.â€

 Fresina is a graduate of the Class of 2024, the largest graduating class yet of Doctor of Design in Cultural Preservation students.